-As a consequence of the above oscillatory processes, where the root oscillates in the soil as in an elastic medium, the bonds between the root and the soil are actively broken and, therefore, forces $\overline{Q}{np.\theta}$, \overline{R}x , \overline{R}z (Figure 4.3), which act as restoring forces, start sharply diminishing; consequently, the oscillatory processes change into the processes of continuous translation of the root along axes O_1x_1 and O_1z_1 as well as continuous turn of the root about its centre of mass (point C) through a certain angle of θ without the root returning to the previous position.
+As a consequence of the above oscillatory processes, where the root oscillates in the soil as in an elastic medium, the bonds between the root and the soil are actively broken and, therefore, forces $\overline{Q}{np,\theta}$, \overline{R}x , \overline{R}z (Figure 4.3), which act as restoring forces, start sharply diminishing; consequently, the oscillatory processes change into the processes of continuous translation of the root along axes O_1x_1 and O_1z_1 as well as continuous turn of the root about its centre of mass (point C) through a certain angle of θ without the root returning to the previous position.

 Thus, the stage of direct lifting of the root from the soil starts.
 The transient process from the root's oscillatory motion to its continuous translation in the soil can be described in detail as follows.
-Under the action of the vertical perturbing force \overline{Q}{zb} , the root performs translational oscillations together with the soil surrounding it in accordance with Equations (5.205) and (5.222); at the same time, the closer the soil is to the root, the more the soil's oscillations are synchronised with the oscillations of the root.
-Additionally, vice versa, the farther the soil is from the root, the less its oscillations copy the oscillations of the root, due to the elastoplastic properties of the soil.
-Ultimately, there is a distance from the root where no oscillation happens at all, but the boundary of the area of soil that oscillates together with the root is rather indistinct.
-Smooth transition from the area of soil that oscillates to the area that does not oscillate is observed; therefore, the discontinuity of the soil at the boundary between said areas is unlikely.
+Under the action of the vertical perturbing force $\overline{Q}{zb.}$, the root performs translational oscillations together with the soil surrounding it in accordance with Equations (5.205) and (5.222); at the same time, the closer the soil is to the root, the more the soil's oscillations are synchronised with the oscillations of the root.
+Additionally, vice versa, the farther the soil is from the root, the less its oscillations copy the oscillations of the root where no oscillation happens at all, but the boundary of the area of soil that oscillates to the area that does not oscillate is observed; therefore, the discontinuity of the soil at the boundary between said areas is unlikely.